-A small printing press was acquired and together the brothers turned to publishing.
+They acquired a small printing press turned to publishing.
 They printed, bound and published a range of books including 750 copies of the Songs of Robert Burns, a best-seller in 19th century Edinburgh.

 Sir Walter Scott

-From 1865 to 1869 William served as Edinburgh’s Lord Provost and worked tirelessly on some of the pressing social issues which blighted the city.
+From 1865 to 1869, William served as Edinburgh’s Lord Provost and worked tirelessly on some of the pressing social issues that blighted the city.
 He was also the driving force behind the restoration of St Giles’ Cathedral.

 Vestiges of the Natural History of Creation